 - Water is available but must be treated before drinking

-- You must take all rubbish home with you
+- No rubbish bins – so be prepared to take all rubbish home with you

 Activities to enjoy at Girraween National Park

-It is a wonderful area, with a good number of walks that were easy enough for our children (aged 6 and under) to accompany us on.
+Giraween National Park is an area that is fun to explore, with a good number of walks that are easy enough for children.
 There is a beautiful exposed granite rock area with rivers running through it which is great for the kids who want to have a play and cool off.
-Nearby Granite Arch walk (30 mins) and Wyberba walk (15 mins) are great for with kids.
+In Spring, Giraween is covered in a carpet of colourfull wildflowers.

-The “Pyramid” is the most challenging climb we attempted with only our 6 year old whilst we left the little ones behind with another family member.
-There are a lot of steps, and it is a very sloped section to cross, so you need to keep your young ones in arms reach (we actually took a rope).
-Do not attempt if it is raining or looks like it is about to rain!
+The “Pyramid” is the most challenging climb – there are a lot of steps, and there is a sloped section to cross, so you need to keep your young ones within arms reach and don’t attempt during or just after rainfall.

-There is also an Information Centre at Girraween National Park, which is useful for historical information and leaning more about the area.
-There is abundant wildlife to view—our favourite was spotting the satin bower bird.
+There is also an Information Centre at Girraween National Park, which is useful for historical information and learning more about the area.
+There is abundant wildlife to view— look out for satin bower birds, kangaroos, wallabies, echidnas and much more.

 How to make the most of your stay at Girraween National Park

-- It gets VERY COLD during Autumn / Winter, so bring lots of layers!!
+- It gets VERY COLD during Autumn and Winter, so bring lots of layers.